Advice guide - Dealing with unexpected callers

 If things go wrong

-You have rights under the Supply of Goods and Service Act 1982.
-For initial advice and information on all aspects of buying goods and services contact Consumer Direct on 08454 04 05 06 or visit www.consumerdirect.gov.uk
+You have rights under the Consumer Rights Act 2015.
+For initial advice and information on all aspects of buying goods and services contact Citizens Advice Consumer Service on 0345 404 05 06 or visit www.consumerdirect.gov.uk

-For further and more detailed advice please refer to our dealing with unexpected callers guide.
+For further advice please refer to our advice centre.

 To speak to our Crime Prevention Unit about protecting your property and reducing your chances of becoming a victim of crime, email firstname.lastname@example.org